labyrinthinesecurity/silhouette/README.md

   Azure Data Plane> blast radius: 0.0625
 ```

+#### --frs option
+This option generates a file called AZURE_FRS.CSV
+This file has 2 columns: spn pid and (role definition id,level) pair represented as rdid:level.
+Level is an integer (1 stands for Management Group level, 2 for Subscription level, 3 for Resource Group level).
+It is a pre-requisite if you want to run the [Azure Fast Fibration Partitioning tool](https://github.com/labyrinthinesecurity/fastFibration) to group your NHIs by fibers.

+To know more about NHI fibers, check out [this article](https://www.linkedin.com/pulse/taming-nhis-azure-aws-part-2-foundations-christophe-parisel-r6dfe/).

 #### Caching options
 By default, SPN IDs, roles and groups are persisted in several local files that you don't need to know about but tha we reference for your information: